Steven-1124/starter-hugo-academic/content/home/research_experience.md

     date_start: '2021-04-01'
     # date_end: '2022-09-01'
     description: |2-
-      <font size='4'>"Capacity Expansion Strategy in a Growing Oligopoly with Financial Constraints Based on Scenario Analysis" with [_Pro.
+      <font size='4'>"Adaptive Risk Preference and Strategy in Capacity Expansion under Price and Demand Uncertainty" with [_Pro.
 Zhihong Chen_](https://www.acem.sjtu.edu.cn/en/faculty/chenzhihong.html) from SJTU</font>
-        - Modeled the capacity decision under financial constraints based on different price-demand scenarios.
+        -	Set out six price-demand scenarios with probabilities assigned and six available capacity expansion strategies.
-        - Assigned probabilities to scenarios to describe the uncertainty and modified the probability to capture the uncertainty of uncertainty, simulating that in reality, companies may not be informed of future price-demand and can be misled by competitors, securities and customers.
+        -	Built a suggestion system which outputs several indexes such as the expected profit and standard deviation of a specific capacity strategy.
-        - Designing a game for managers to play with different market settings and strategies.
+        -	Plan to conduct an experiment where managers choose strategy based on our suggestions and learn from the competition results.
-        - Will incorporate behavioral factors inspired by managers‘ performance to research the mechanism behind winning strategy.
+        -	Plan to research whether and how the risk preference of a manger adaptively changes and analyze the possible winning strategy.

   - title: Corporate Social Responsibility (Empirical)
     # company: advised by [_Pro.
 Zucheng Zhou_](https://www.acem.sjtu.edu.cn/en/faculty/zhouzucheng.html) from [Shanghai Jiao Tong University](https://www.acem.sjtu.edu.cn/en/)